 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute is set to a specific Location Parameters subelement ID transmitted in a Location Configuration Request frame.
+This attribute is set to a specific Location Parameters subelement ID transmitted in a Location Configuration Request frame.
 If the following StatusResult attribute field value applies to more than one subelement then the Config subelement ID is set to 0.
 If the Status field value applies to one subelement, then a Location Status subelement may be included in the Location Configuration Response for each configuration subelement that has a non-Success Status value."

 ::= { dot11WNMLocConfigReportEntry 8 }